Lindon W. Barrett: Death

+Work

 Racial Blackness and the Discontinuity of Western Modernity

 Published as an incomplete manuscript the book approaches the "genealogy of how the development of racial blackness within the mercantile capitalist system of Euro-American colonial imperialism was constitutive of Western modernity."
 Barrett looks at the connections between historical systems of racial slavery to post-Enlightenment modernity, showing how Western modernity depended on a particular conception of racism.

 Blackness and Value: Seeing Double

 Barrett tackles multiple social justice issues speaking not only to theorists of race but also of gender and queer studies.
 He "investigates the principles by which 'value' operates, and asks if it is useful to imagine the concepts of racial blackness and whiteness in the U.S. operate in terms of these principles."